dvocreative/brasstacks-js/README.md

 <a name="motivation"></a>
 ### Motivation

-If you're like me, most of your JavaScript apps start with a router that triggers some functionality depending on the route.
+If you're like me, most of your JavaScript apps start with a router that triggers some functionality.
 Most, if not all modern JS frameworks assume this.
-But how those frameworks implement and extend this very simple concept varies widely.
+But how those frameworks implement, extend and ultimately complicate this very simple concept varies widely.
 BrasstacksJS is an attempt to trim away all of that framework fat and give you just what you need.

 ### Installation